 Power of being resilient comes from one’s childhood.
 It needs to be taught to a child at an early age.
 One needs to understand the psychology of oneself and build one’s own philosophy in order to be resilient to outside influence.

-Medication can help to get relief from depression but mental exercise, counseling, reading good books or positive articles and mingling with other people can help immensely.
-While socialization may be helpful social media addiction is dangerous like addiction of anything else.
+Medication can help to get relief from depression but mental exercise, counselling, reading good books or positive articles and mingling with other people can help immensely.
+While socialization may be helpful social media addiction is dangerous like addiction to anything else.

 To learn more one can read my Bengali series on Depression.